Man shot during beef over Slim Jim at gas station

-HOUSTON, Texas --Houston police have taken a gas store owner in for questioning after witnesses say he shot a customer after an argument over a Slim Jim beef stick in north Houston.
+HOUSTON, Texas --Houston police have taken a gas store owner in for questioning after witnesses say he shot a customer during an argument over a Slim Jim beef stick in Houston.

 Witnesses told Eyewitness News that a group of men stopped at the Chevron gas station on I-45 and West Little York around 11:30 a.m.
 Tuesday.

-According to reports, one man went inside the store to get a Slim Jim, and got into an argument with the owner.
+According to reports, one man went inside the store to get a Slim Jim and got into an argument with the owner.

 Police say the man was shot in the leg.
 He is expected to survive.